carlosschults/carlosschults.github.io/footprints.md

 # Dev Footprints - Quick Reference

-This page is a collection of cheat-sheets for things that I frequently need to remember.
+This page is a collection of cheat-sheets for things that I often need to remember.

 ## Table of Contents
 - [Databases](#databases)